GermanBread/declarative-flatpak/docs/definition.md

 Paths have to be escaped manually.

 > [!NOTE]
-> If you want to apply specialised overrides, do so by running commands via preSwitchCommand
+> If you want to apply overrides not supported in the module, do so by running the override commands in preSwitchCommand

 ## services.flatpak.**preRemotesCommand**
 ### Description